 5 Must-Haves For Great Story Writing

-Way back in elementary school, we learned about the elements needed to write a good story.
+Before we get into Scrum Story Writing think way back in elementary school, we learned about the elements needed to write a good story.
 Our teachers explained to us the need for:

 - A well thought out theme with an engaging introduction that clearly set the scene

 - A conflict in the plot, or problem to be solved, that involved the main character

 - A proper resolution that left the reader satisfied that the story had reached its ending